engineyard/engineyard-dns/posts/engineyard-2011-05-24.md

 If you have previously assigned the domain records to another host, it will prompt you to change them.

-If there is any confusion about which AppCloud environment is hosting your application, it will show you your options and then you can use the `--environment` and `--account` options to be more specific:
+If there is any confusion about which Engine Yard Cloud environment is hosting your application, it will show you your options and then you can use the `--environment` and `--account` options to be more specific:

     $ ey-dns apply myapp.com --environment myapp_production
     $ ey-dns apply myapp.com staging --environment myapp_staging

 ## Supported DNS providers

-This tool will automatically determine which DNS provider is managing the domain/zone that you are wiring up to your AppCloud environment.
+This tool will automatically determine which DNS provider is managing the domain/zone that you are wiring up to your Engine Yard Cloud environment.

 The `ey-dns` uses [fog](https://github.com/geemus/fog) to access DNS providers.
 The current list of available DNS providers for fog is: AWS, Bluebox, DNSimple, Linode, Slicehost, Zerigo.
 The next section shows how to setup fog credentials.